-- (iii) issue a direction in terms of section 112(2) whether or not the release has been withdrawn. - (3) (a) A person who cleared goods for international transit must on request by the customs authority provide proof to the customs authority that the goods were exported, 30 as may be prescribed by rule. - (b) The burden to prove that goods released for international transit have been exported rests on the person clearing the goods. - (4) The responsibilities conferred in terms of subsections (1), (2) and (3) do not absolve any other person from complying with this Act or any steps or directions 35 referred to in that subsection in connection with the transit of the goods.
+(3) (a) A person who cleared goods for international transit must on request by the customs authority provide proof to the customs authority that the goods were exported, as may be prescribed by rule.

+(b) The burden to prove that goods released for international transit have been exported rests on the person clearing the goods.

+(4) The responsibilities conferred in terms of subsections (1), (2) and (3) do not absolve any other person from complying with this Act or any steps or directions referred to in that subsection in connection with the transit of the goods.

-- 218. Rules made in terms of section 903 to facilitate the implementation of this Chapter may include rules- - (a) prescribing additional requirements-(i) for the clearance or release of goods for national or international transit: - (i) for the clearance or release of goods for national or international transit; or - (ii) relating to goods under the national or international transit procedure; and - (b) regulating the application of this Chapter to the coastwise carriage of imported goods under national or international transit, including conditions that must be complied with if imported goods under transit are transported in coasting vessels also carrying goods in free circulation.
+218. Rules made in terms of section 903 to facilitate the implementation of this 10 Chapter may include rules-

+- (a) prescribing additional requirements- - (i) for the clearance or release of goods for national or international transit; or - (ii) relating to goods under the national or international transit procedure; 15 and - (b) regulating the application of this Chapter to the coastwise carriage of imported goods under national or international transit, including conditions that must be complied with if imported goods under transit are transported in coasting vessels also carrying goods in free circulation.
+20

-- 219. (1) A person is guilty of an offence if that person contravenes- - (a) section 198(2)(a) or (b), or 209(1); or - (b) section 208.
+219. (1) A person is guilty of an offence if that person contravenes-

+- (a) section 198(2)(a) or (b), or 209(1); or - (b) section 208.